 Valentine’s Day is coming!
-Whether or not you are among the 51% of Americans who celebrate Valentine’s Day (it does have a rather interesting origin story), this midwinter chance to stop and focus on love is a sweet moment to celebrate with kids—and one we really want to lean into this year!
+Whether or not you are among the 51% of Americans who celebrate Valentine’s Day, this midwinter chance to stop and focus on love is a sweet moment to celebrate with kids—and one we love to lean into in both our families and our classroom communities.

-It’s also a pretty perfect way to connect kids to nature and boost their empathy.
-Each year, our family picks a new way to get outside and do a little something sweet for someone else.
-Thinking about what makes others happy helps kids learn to take another person or creature’s perspective.
+Why?
+It's a pretty perfect way to connect kids to nature and inspire genuine creativity.
+And, taking time to slow down and think about what makes others happy helps kids learn to take another person or creature’s perspective.
 It also builds the habit of showing that we care about each other.
 Both of these are cornerstones of lasting empathy.

 Make Shapes and Share the Love.